amized/roo-react/readme.md

 # Roo - React Object Oriented

-### Stateful objects that will update your React components.

-Let's say you want to use plain javascript classes to describe the logic and state of your application.
-You want your objects to control their own state and logic for how that state can be manipulated.
-Roo gives you a way of doing this while using React for your UI.
+Roo is a javascript library that make's it easy to use plain javascript classes and objects to describe your state, while using React for your UI.

 ## Who's this useful for?